autumnpizza07/mlip-lab01/README.md

 ## Deliverables
 - [x] Create an account and connect to the Azure Vision API
 - [x] Explain to the TA why hard-coding credentials is a bad idea.
 Commit your code to GitHub without committing your credentials.

+Security Risk: If you put your credentials directly into the code, there’s a chance you might accidentally upload them to version control systems like GitHub.
+If your repository is public, anyone could see and use your credentials.

 - [x] Run the API endpoint with the starter code and demonstrate that it works with an example invocation (e.g., using curl).

 ## Getting started